Outsmarting breast cancer with novel pre-operative therapy and personalized radiation

 treatment resistance in breast cancer.

-“Through my research I focus on patients with the most aggressive forms of breast cancer who have failed several lines of treatments,” Dr. Alluri says.
+“Through my research I focus on patients with the most aggressive forms of breast cancer who have progressed on several lines of treatments,” Dr. Alluri says.
 “Our goal is to develop new targeted therapies based on a more intricate understanding on what’s driving these cancers.”

 Targeted therapies, unlike chemotherapy, are less toxic and more effective.
 Dr. Alluri’s team is also studying if combining targeted therapies with radiation improves the efficacy of the treatment.